OpenStackOnRaPi/ostackinstall/README.md

 > [!Note]
 > Script `init-runonce` illustrates the use of several `openstack client` commands in bash.
 It is recommended to analyse it, possibly even echo-ing openstack client commands to see how they look like in plain.
 It may help you write your own commands if such a need arises in the future.
 Remember that `init-runonce` is designed to be run "as is" only **once** and subsequent runs will generate errors because of all constructs having already been created.
 In such a case free experimenting with it should depend on echo-ing openstack commands (to display them as ready-to-run strings) at the same time suppressing in the script the execution of the commands in OpenStack.

-    After running `./init-runonce.20xy.z` the external and tenant networks, VM image, VM flavors and the default security group settings are all ready.
-The first instance can now be created in the following two steps:
+After running `./init-runonce.20xy.z`, the external and tenant networks, VM image, VM flavors and the default security group settings are created and ready for use.
+The first server instance can now be created in the following two steps:

   * source `admin-openrc.sh` script to enable python-openstackclient
     ``` bash